Hurricane Eta and Iota quick facts

 Hide

-Who was Affected by Hurricane Eta and Iota?
+Who was affected by Hurricanes Eta and Iota?

-Flooding and landslides from Hurricane Eta resulted in cutting off more than 103,000 people across 69 communities.
+Flooding and landslides from Hurricane Eta cut off more than 103,000 people across 69 communities.

 Over 55,000 people had to evacuate, staying in temporary collective centres in Honduras.

-We have been extremely concerned about the potential for coronavirus to spread amongst families who have already survived one devastating storm.
-These disasters have put more strain on the health and social care systems still struggling to cope with coronavirus.
+We were extremely concerned about the potential for coronavirus to spread amongst families.
+The disasters put more strain on the health and social care systems struggling to cope with coronavirus.

 As if this wasn’t enough, Eta and Iota also came during the region’s rainy season, which often sees spikes in seasonal illnesses such as flu and vector-borne diseases including dengue, zika and chikungunya.